3 Things to Know About Pickup Truck InsuranceApril 12, 2018

 For example, although they are generally more expensive, most business auto policies look at driver motor vehicle records only to determine the insurability or eligibility of the driver, i.e. whether or not they will agree to offer a policy for that person.
 If a driver has a bad record, some states allow insurance companies to exclude specific drivers from coverage.
 However, if a driver has one accident or violation in the past three years, this typically will not negatively affect a business auto policy premium, whereas a personal auto policy may be subject to premium surcharges based on driver accident and violation history.

 It might sound strange, but make sure you involve your insurance agent in your next vehicle purchase if you are at all concerned with managing the monthly costs associated with vehicle ownership.
 It will help you make educated and informed financial decisions when you are engaged in the purchasing process at the dealership, and it is a great way to receive additional value from your relationship with your independent insurance agent.
+In the case of pickup trucks, you will also have to consider insurance for a trailer, if you have one.
+Call Ruhl Insurance at 717-665-2283 to get the coverage you need.

 Disclaimer: Information and claims presented in this content are meant for informative, illustrative purposes and should not be considered legally binding.